Making more sense than anything anybody else out there happens to be talking about, documented to be almost always right.

 They have to be pushed to be shown.

-But as they matured and got older, they realized that particular teacher showed them that they were capable of much, much more than they thought they were themselves.
+But as they matured and got older, they realized that particular teacher showed them they were capable of much, much more than they thought they were themselves.

 It's just probably a matter of intelligent design.

-The vast majority of people are Not self-starters.
+The vast majority of people are not self-starters.

 Anyway, I'm a little long here in this segment, but you get the drift.